kriskrishna/kriskrishna-cloud-native-replatforming-modernization/README.md

 # Migration Evolution

 ## Background
-This repository demonstrates a possible evolution for a demonstration architecture.
+This repository demonstrates a possible evolution and the work I did with many clients for a demonstration architecture.
 It assumes that the [bounded contexts](http://martinfowler.com/bliki/BoundedContext.html) for the application follow the boundaries outlined.